-I have been busy improving my business website whatsupinkyoto.com.
+I have been busy improving my What’s up in Kyoto business website.
 Besides working in the back at stuff you cannot see (yet), I have added a page on getting around in Kyoto, which mainly means public transport, but also cycling and walking.
 I am not 100% happy with it since it is just a wall of text right now, which is never good.
 I am still looking for free photos to lighten the mood a little.
 Also, I want to replace the text links on top with the appropriate icons, which will probably happen some time in the weekend.

 I am busy entering events into the calendar and I have started a whatsupinkyoto facebook page as well.
 It would be nice if you could like the page, hint*hint… There, I am posting a daily event chosen from those of the calendar.
 At the moment, it is quite heavy on exhibitions (I wish I had enough time and money to see them all!) but I hope that I get to know more different types of events in the future.